Ebbw Vale Colliery

 It seems more likely that the posed photograph below was taken late on the Thursday after the workmen and officials had departed.
 Although it may seem strange to describe the several hundred people in the photo as a “few” stragglers, it is understandable given that the same report earlier stated that the number of protesters that day “must have been considerably over 6000.”

 New Lambton C Pit disturbance, Adamstown, NSW, 20 September 1888.
-University of Newcastle, Cultural Collections.
+University of Newcastle, Living Histories.

 A map in the National Library of Australia shows the layout of the New Lambton C Pit, and I have marked on the map below the approximate locations where I believe Snowball’s photographs were taken from.